siljeberiksen/asr-llm/README.md

 Specifies the port used to communicate with the external LLM server.
 The default is 8081.

 - experiment_number (Optional[int]):
 An optional identifier used to save or log context related to a specific experiment.
-Used for experimental purposes, to save the output given from the LLM
+Used for experimental purposes, to save the output given by the LLM

 The Whisper-GEC-H beam search decoding needs to be used, as this is where the external LLM is used.
 An example call to the new Whisper module can therefore be.:
 ````python